History of the School

 It was also at this time that a young Nadine Gordimer enrolled at Wits as an undergraduate.
 Like Abrahams, she would not complete her studies, but maintained a lifelong connection to the university; the Nadine Gordimer Lectures have brought such luminaries as Susan Sontag, Amartya Sen and Carlos Fuentes to the Wits campus.

 Over the decades, literature and language studies were affected by changes in curriculum and institutional structure.
 In 1983, the Department of African Literature was established under the leadership of Es'kia Mphahlele.
-The Department of Afrikaans, once known for being staffed by what has been described as some ''fairly radical academics'', was closed down; but current Head of the SLLS, Leon de Kock, has expressed a desire to bring back the teaching of and/or research into Afrikaans literature, in light of the university's strong links with distinguished figures in Afrikaans literary studies (in the 1950s and 1960s, for instance, N.P. van Wyk Louw was finishing his academic career at Wits, while Ampie Coetzee was starting his).
-Other significant Afrik ns writers who taught in the Wits Afrik ns department included Ernst van Heerden, John Myles and Marlene van Niekerk.
+The Department of Afrikaans had strong links with distinguished figures in Afrikaans literary studies (in the 1950s and 1960s, for instance, N.P. van Wyk Louw was finishing his academic career at Wits, while Ampie Coetzee was starting his).
+Other significant Afrikaans writers who taught in the Wits Afrikaans department included Ernst van Heerden, John Myles and Marlene van Niekerk.
+The department was unfortunately closed down in the early 2000s.
+Continental European literature and language studies have long been established disciplines within the university.
+French, German, Italian, Portuguese have a long history at the University and have been joined by Spanish.

 That such a revival might form part of a mooted Transnational Heritages Programme, which would also include literature studies in modern European languages, is an indication of the potential linguistic diversity within literary studies at Wits.
 Continental European literature and language studies have long been established disciplines within the university; French, German, Italian, Portuguese and Spanish are all taught in SLLS.